Migrate to Next.js Supabase v3

 1. Zod v4

-git merge v3-step/zodv4Then run the AI-assisted review with tag v3-step/zodv4.
+git checkout -b v3/zodv4git pull upstream v3-step/zodv4Then run the AI-assisted review with this prompt:

 Import Style